 A few Arm & Hammer toothpaste variants have a 48-70 RDA rating, while Colgate, Crest, and Sensodyne variants are found after 70.

 Fluoride is the most popular active ingredient of toothpastes.
 Forms of fluoride like Sodium Fluoride, Stannous Fluoride, and Sodium Monofluorophosphate are found in every toothpaste.
 Sodium Fluoride, the most commonly added type of fluoride, can readily be used during brushing of teeth while Sodium Monofluorophosphate needs saliva or more moisture to be activated.
 People with dry mouth (i.e. someone under chemotherapy or taking certain medications that can cause dry mouth) are not recommended to use Sodium MFP-based toothpastes.

 Surfactant, also known as detergent, is the foaming agent of toothpastes.
 Just like soap and shampoo, it is the reason why the product lathers or foams.
 Surfactant like Sodium Lauryl Sulfate (SLS) gives a more cleaning effect to some people.

-At present, SLS is one of the most controversial ingredient found in several beauty products.
-SLS was said to affect the endocrine system of the body and produces mouth ulcers.
-There’s insufficient research studies to prove the toxicity of SLS in the form of toothpastes, but a lot of people are switching to SLS-free toothpastes which some variants of Colgate, Sensodyne, and Tom’s of Maines have.
+At present, SLS is one of the most controversial ingredients found in several beauty products.
+SLS was said to affect the endocrine system of the body and produce mouth ulcers.
+There are insufficient research studies to prove the toxicity of SLS in toothpaste, but a lot of people are switching to SLS-free toothpastes which some variants of Colgate, Sensodyne, and Tom’s of Maines have.